singhalgita/python-challenge-1/README.md

 Designing an interactive ordering system from a food truck menu

 ### About Challenge
-* menu{} - dicionary with multiple dictionaries in inside. is created
+* menu{} - dictionary with multiple dictionaries in inside. is created
 * Order_list[] - is an empty list which will store customer's order
 * menu_list{} - is a dictionary to store the menu from which customer will place an order which will be stord in order_list[] with item name, price and quantity.